doubleedesign/100-days-of-code/r1-log.md

 ### Day 8
 * Set up layouts for main activity of expense calculator app.
 Learnt the hard way (through a big, difficult-to-understand error message) that I can't declare variables for the interface elements (in this case the ListView) at the top of the activity (before onCreate) because the app doesn't know they exist before onCreate().

+### Day 9
+* Learnt the basics of Intents and how to send basic data from one activity to the next.